-In Figure 3c-d, the relationship between CWV and the coupled CIPs for the three datasets is shown.
-The patterns are similar to SST in all the three datasets, where R_c of A-Train has two minima but both reanalysis results only have one.
-It is not surprising that the results indicate the change in coupled CIPs with CWV is very similar to SST since the correlation coefficient between SST and CWV is 0.81 in ERA-Interim and 0.79 in MERRA2 in the matched dataset.
+In Figure 3e3c-d, the relationship between CWV and the coupled CIPs for the three 464 datasets is shown.
+The patterns are similar to SST in all the three datasets, where $R_c$ of A-Train 465 466 has two minima but both reanalysis results only have one.
+It is not surprising that the results indicate the change in coupled CIPs with CWV is very similar to SST since the correlation 467 coefficient between SST and CWV is 0.81 in ERA-Interim and 0.79 in MERRA2, respectively in 468 469 the matched dataset.
 However, from these plots, it is unknown which is the main driver.
-Many studies (Zhang et al. 1996; Bony et al. 2015; Trenberth et al. 2010) have shown a strong relationship between cloud radiative effects and SST, but studies also show a strong relationship between CWV and precipitation/latent heating (Bretherton et al. 2004; Peters and Neelin 2006; Neelin et al. 2009; Holloway and Neelin 2009; Ahmed and Schumacher 2015, 2016).
-However, from previous studies (Bony et al. 2004; Jakob et al. 2003; Jakob et al. 2005; Stephens 2005; Voigt and Shaw 2015), we know that both SST and CWV can contribute to the CRE and precipitation via different mechanisms, so a joint distribution of R_c and R_h with both variables is examined later in Figure 6 to determine which one is dominant in controlling R_c and R_h .
+Many studies (Zhang et al. 1996; Bony et al. 2015; Trenberth et al. 2010) have shown a strong 470 471 relationship between cloud radiative effects and SST, but studies also show a strong relationship between CWV and precipitation/latent heating (Bretherton et al. 2004; Peters and Neelin 2006; 472 473 Neelin et al. 2009; Holloway and Neelin 2009; Ahmed and Schumacher 2015, 2016).
+However, from previous studies (Bony et al. 2004; Jakob et al. 2003; Jakob et al. 2005; Stephens 2005; 474 Voigt and Shaw 2015), we know that both SST and CWV can contribute to the CRFCRE and 475 476 precipitation via different mechanisms, so a joint distribution of $R_c$ and $R_h$ with both variables is examined later in Figure 4-6 to determine which one is dominant in controlling $R_c$ and $R_h$ .
+477

-The link between coupled CIPs and dynamical regime is shown in Fig 3e-f.
-Figure 3e shows that R_c decreases as ω{500} increases from negative (ascending regimes) to positive (subsidence regimes).
-Convective cloud regimes are generally associated with strong upward motion and typically accompanied by large precipitation and latent heat release, corresponding to a smaller R_c (assuming that the cloud forcing on the surface does not change).
-Positive ω{500} is generally associated with a more stable atmosphere and the formation of low stratiform clouds where precipitation is usually small, but the cloud forcing on the surface could be very large leading to increased R_c .
-Both the observations and the reanalyses behave similarly, although they are closer in moderate ascending regimes than in subsidence regimes where A-Train results become much weaker than the two reanalysis estimates.
-Figure 3f shows that upward motion and downward motion obviously control the sign of R_h .
-For ascent regimes, R_h is positive and clouds heat the atmosphere more efficiently due to the enhancement of cloud greenhouse effect associated with deep convective clouds.
-For subsidence regimes, R_h is negative because the boundary layer tends to be more stable in these regimes and supports the formation of stratocumulus clouds, which will cool the atmosphere efficiently and produce little precipitation.
-Like R_c , the range of R_h estimates from A-Train and reanalyses appear to be closer in moderate ascent regimes than in the subsidence regimes and strong ascent regimes.
+The link between coupled CIPs and dynamical regime is shown in Fig $3e{3e}$ -f.
+Figure $3e{479}$ $3e{3e}$ shows that $R_c$ decreases as $\omega{500}$ increases from negative (ascending regimes) to positive (subsidence regimes).
+Convective cloud regimes are generally associated with strong upward motion and typically accompanied by large precipitation and latent heat release, corresponding to a smaller $R_c$ (assuming that the cloud forcing on the surface does not change).
+Positive $\omega{500}$ is generally associated with a more stable atmosphere and the formation of low stratiform clouds where precipitation is usually small, but the cloud forcing on the surface could be very large